-On 20 June 2016, Rio de Janeiro-based Oi SA, Brazil’s fourth-largest telecom company, filed the largest judicial reorganisation petition in Brazil’s history, days after debt restructuring talks with creditors collapsed.
-The filing of Oi and six subsidiaries lists 65.4 billion reais (USD19.26 billion) in debt.
-The company has also filed for Chapter 15 protection in the U.S. As from the date of filing the accrual of interests, penalties, monetary correction and late charges are suspended and will only become enforceable if the judicial reorganisation becomes a bankruptcy.
-This is likely to trigger payments on USD14 billion of derivatives contracts that are designed to pay out upon an event of a default.
+Rio de Janeiro-based Oi SA, Brazil’s fourth-largest telecom company, filed on Monday 20 June 2016 the largest judicial reorganisation petition in Brazil’s history, days after debt restructuring talks with creditors collapsed.
+The filing of Oi and six subsidiaries lists 65.4 billion reais ($19.26 billion) in debt.
+The company also filed for Chapter 15 protection in the U.S. on Tuesday.
+As from the date of filing the accrual of interests, penalties, monetary correction and late charges are suspended and will only become enforceable if the judicial reorganisation becomes a bankruptcy.
+This is likely to trigger payments on $14 billion of derivatives contracts that are designed to pay out in an event of a default.

-Oi's shareholders have for some time resisted a proposal by creditors to convert a total of 25 billion Brazilian reais (USD7.32 billion) in debt to equity.
-That plan would have significantly diluted the company’s shares, handing a 95 per cent stake of the restructured business to its bondholders.
-Shareholders baulked at the prospect and the talks fell apart.
+Oi's shareholders have for some time resisted a proposal by creditors to convert a total of 25 billion Brazilian reais ($7.32 billion) in debt to equity.
+That plan would have significantly diluted the company’s shares, handing a 95% stake of the restructured business to its bondholders.
+Shareholders balked at the prospect and the talks fell apart.
 Fitch Ratings has downgraded Oi's grade to C from CCC, well below investment grade.

-The company has a free float of 49.23 per cent of its shares, while the remainder of Oi’s capital is unlisted.
+The company has a free float of 49.23% of its shares, while the remainder of Oi’s capital is unlisted.
 The company's main shareholder is Bratel BV, an investment vehicle formed by former shareholders of Portugal Telecom.
-The other main interested parties are Moelis, an investment bank advising about 40 per cent of international creditor investment banks, and Brazilian commercial and development banks who together hold about 30 per cent of the company's debt.
+The other main interested parties are Moelis, an investment bank advising about 40% of international creditor investment banks, and Brazilian commercial and development banks who together hold about 30% of the company's debt.

 The Oi subsidiaries that also filed for bankruptcy protection were Oi Móvel, Telemar Norte Leste, Copart 4 Participações, Copart 5 Participações, Portugal Telecom International Finance and Oi Brasil Holdings Coöperatief.